Self-modifying code: Assembly language

 Alternative code might involve testing a "flag" each time through.
 The unconditional branch is slightly faster than a compare instruction, as well as reducing the overall path length.
-In later operating systems for programs residing in protected storage this technique could not be used and so changing the pointer to the subroutine would be used instead.
-The pointer would reside in dynamic storage and could be altered at will after the first pass to bypass the OPEN (having to load a pointer first instead of a direct branch & link to the subroutine would add N instructions to the path length – but there would be a corresponding reduction of N for the unconditional branch that would no longer be required).
+In later operating systems for programs residing in protected storage, this technique could not be used, and so changing the pointer to the subroutine would be used instead.
+The pointer would reside in dynamic storage and could be altered at will after the first pass to bypass the OPEN (having to load a pointer first instead of a direct branch and link to the subroutine would add N instructions to the path length – but there would be a corresponding reduction of N for the unconditional branch that would no longer be required).

 Below is an example in Zilog Z80 assembly language.
-The code increments register "B" in range [0,5].
-The "CP" compare instruction is modified on each loop.
+The code increments register B in range [0, 5].
+The CP compare instruction is modified on each loop.